 How will I be taught, and will there be any work outside the class?

 Each month, the group will select a novel to be read before the following session, when there will be a group discussion on the merits of the book in question.

 Monthly meetings take place on 4 Oct, 1 Nov, 29 Nov; 31 Jan, 28 Feb, 27 March; 15 May, 12 June and 10 July.

 Are there any other costs?
 Is there anything I need to bring?

-You will need to read and bring a copy of The Party by Elizabeth Day to the first class.You will be required to borrow or buy the selected book in paperback for each session.
+You will need to read and bring a copy of 'Circe' by Madeline Miller (Bloomsbury: 2019) to the first class.You will be required to borrow or buy the selected book in paperback for each session.

 When I've finished, what course can I do next?

 Look up Literature courses in the prospectus under Humanities or on the website under History, Culture and Writing.